There are currently three licensing schemes operating in Tower Hamlets. We will help you choose the right licence for your property.

 You need a selective licence if your property (house or flat) is let out to a single household or two sharers in Whitechaple, Weavers, Spitalfields and Banglatown, based on the council ward boundaries that existed pre 22 May 2014 – in the west of the borough.

 From 1 October 2021, the council intended to exclude any property where the tenancy or licence of the house had been granted by a student accommodation provider accredited by Accreditation Network UK (ANUK).
-After realising there was no power to make this exemption, the council have varied the new scheme designation to exclude properties in postcodes E1 1ES, E1 1FA, E1 7HS, E1 8EU, E1 1LP and E1 1DQ.
+After realising there was no power to make this exemption, the council varied the scheme designation to exclude properties in postcodes E1 1ES, E1 1FA, E1 7HS, E1 8EU, E1 1LP and E1 1DQ.
 It remains unclear if the legislation allows a licensing scheme to be varied in this way.

 To find out more, you can read our free guide to selective licensing (here).